 What is the extending AI approach?
 And why in the world do I believe that these tricky things will work by the book?

 Calm down, our dear reader and user.
-We’ll try to prove that AI-based text checkers are more precise and effective on the example of WProofreader browser extension.
+We’ll try to prove that AI spelling and grammar checkers are more precise and effective with the example of WProofreader browser extension.

 Why AI grammar and spelling checking solutions are the next big thing

 In 2019, on a wave of deep learning deployments for solving Grammatical Error Correction (GEC) tasks, we started developing our own approach.

 Later, we presented our multi-headed model based on BERT in the workshop in Florence, Italy as a part of the Shared Task: Grammatical Error Correction within the framework of Building Educational Applications (BEA).

 The new approach allowed us to generate suggestions without reconstructing original sentences and eliminated post-processing steps.